 The ERIC decides on procedures for accepting new members.
-It has to provide fair conditions for other EU Member States to join.

-A state may be represented by one or more public entities or private entities with a public-service mission, e.g. research organisations or research councils.
+A State may be represented by one or more public entities or private entities with a public-service mission, e.g. research organisations or research councils.